Skip to main content

 • significantly improving Portuguese students’ performance in international comparative tests.

-In addition to this, many students have been without teachers in at least one subject for very long periods of time, having with serious consequences for their learning and their achievements at school.
+In addition to this, and as in other European Union countries, there is a shortage of teachers, which results in many students without teachers in at least one subject for very long periods of time andin serious consequences for their learning and their achievements at school.
 Those most affected by such situations are from the most disadvantaged backgrounds, jeopardising equal opportunities to access quality education and the chances of successful academic pursuits.
-To this end, an urgent plan is being developed to significantly reduce the number of students without classes, thus recovering learning and resolving the shortage of teaching staff.
+To this end, a set of conunctural and structural measures is being implemented aiming at significantly reducing the number of students without classes by reducing the shortage of teaching staff.

-Like other societies, new thinking is emerging that raises ethical, pedagogical, technological and educational questions about the development of new ways of teaching and learning using artificial intelligence (AI).
-AI has enormous potential to affect and improve the ways children and young people learn and how teachers teach and assess.
+Like other societies, new thinking is emerging that raises ethical, pedagogical, technological and educational questions about the development of new ways of teaching and learning using digital technology and artificial intelligence (AI).
+AI has enormous potential to improve the ways children and young people learn and how teachers teach and assess, as long as it is used in a conscious and evidence-based manner.

 Teaching profession